DominicBurkart/marigold/README.md

 [![wasm](https://github.com/DominicBurkart/marigold/workflows/wasm/badge.svg)](https://github.com/DominicBurkart/marigold/actions/workflows/wasm.yaml)
 [![last commit](https://img.shields.io/github/last-commit/dominicburkart/marigold)](https://github.com/DominicBurkart/marigold)

-Marigold is a domain-specific language for streaming data pipelining and analysis.
-Marigold compiles to asynchronous Rust, and can be accessed in a
+Marigold is an imperative, domain-specific language for data pipelining and analysis using async streams.
+It can be used as a standalone language or within Rust programs.
-macro:

 ```rust
 use marigold::m;